 Most mortgage deals are portable, which means that they can be taken to another property when you move without changing the terms of the deal.

-Reasons to port a mortgage
+Reasons for porting a mortgage

 - Porting a mortgage can be desirable for those with a very attractive mortgage rate that they want to keep.

 - It is also particularly useful where a borrower is tied into a current deal with an early repayment charge.
 Early repayment charges can easily amount to thousands of pounds.
 Instead of incurring the charges, it may be possible to port the mortgage to the new property.